minirop/asuka-rs/README.md

 - 0: unknown
 - 1: the first child contains the filenames, the other children are tmd0 files.
 - 2: each children is a container where the first child contains the filenames, the second child contains the files in one block¹ (only DDS files?).
-- 3: same as 1 but with tmo1 files.
+- 3: same as 1 but with tmo1 files. (except for cameras in `1, 2, 0`)
 - 4: same as 3, don't know the difference.
 - 5: depends on the number of children???
     - if 1 or 2, looks like scripts?